Pre-Arrival: Packing and Travel

 Shipping: Do not ship any of your personal belongings to your campus address prior to your arrival; they will be returned if you are not there.
 USF will not accept any packages on your behalf and cannot store them for you on campus.
 If you wish to ship some of your belongings in advance, you will need to ship them to a private address.
 You can obtain information about freight and shipping services through your local travel agencies or postal service.
 Insure any valuable items that you ship overseas.
 Items for your room can be purchased once in the United States.

 Finances for Living Expenses and Tuition: Plan to bring with you enough money to cover the expenses of your first month, which is likely to be one of the most expensive periods of your stay.
 You will need to pay for local transportation, meals, and possibly several nights of lodging.
-If you plan to live off-campus, you should bring enough funds to pay a safety deposit and one month’s rent before you move in.
+If you plan to live off-campus, you should bring enough funds to pay a security deposit and one month’s rent before you move in.
 Be careful if you choose to carry cash and avoid carrying a large sum of cash.
 Travelers’ checks are a safer way to carry money, but not all vendors accept them.
 Having a credit card, such as Visa or MasterCard, is recommended.
 To access money from your home country bank in order to pay your tuition and fees, we suggest you discuss the situation with your home country bank prior to your departure.
 New students typically select the bank wire transfer that transfers funds directly from their home country bank to USF in order to pay for their tuition and fees during their first semester.
-Please visit the website to view the different payment options.
+Please visit the Billing and Tuition website to view the different payment options.

 Important Documents to Bring